tairasoul/bitburner-funny-scripts/README.md

 - Port registry (src/port-registry/classes/port-registry.ts)
     - This assigns ports and keeps track of which PIDs use which ports (as long as they tell the registry.)
     - Also can assign the first x available ports to a script.
+    - Unassigning a port clears its data too.

 - Multiport class (src/port-registry/classes/multiport.ts)
     - Simply a version of a NetscriptPort that runs with multiple ports.